-This weekend, kids, spouses, friends and family will scurry to find the best Mother’s Day gifts as a gesture of appreciation for the special moms in their lives.
-Presents are a generous token, but for many people, there’s no way to repay the level of guidance that mothers offer, especially when it comes to the financial lessons they teach.
+Presents are generous tokens to give to your mom on Mother’s Day, but for many people, there’s no way to repay the level of guidance their mothers offer — especially when it comes to the financial lessons they teach.

 Lisa Vanderpump: Reality Star, Entrepreneur, Columnist

-The reality star has used her upbringing to her advantage, and has now added writing to her resume with contributions to Beverly Hills Lifestyle Magazine.
+The reality star has used her upbringing to her advantage and has even added writing to her resume with contributions to Beverly Hills Lifestyle Magazine.
+Vanderpump has also launched a housewares collection.

 Vicki Gunvalson: Author, TV Personality, “More Than a Housewife”